Ilarion ‘Kuuyux’ Merculieff

 2024

-Ilarion (Larry) “Kuuyux” Merculieff on Elevating Indigenous Ways of Knowing and Being, Inspirators.
+Ilarion (Larry) “Kuuyux” Merculieff on Elevating Indigenous Ways of Knowing and Being, Inspirators.2021

-Tunun Kayutukun: Words Have Power, Langscape Magazine Articles, online
+Tunun Kayutukun: Words Have Power, Langscape Magazine Articles, online2019

-The Indigenous Art of Following Wisdom from the Heart, Bioneers.
+The Indigenous Art of Following Wisdom from the Heart, Bioneers.2008

-Native American Men of Courage, Second Story Press, a biographical profile.
+Native American Men of Courage, Second Story Press, a biographical profile.2005

 Community Healing Starts with the Individual, First Alaskans Magazine, Fall 2005